 "Dialysis treatment is not optional.
 It is life sustaining.
-Absent approval..., some patients would be forced to dialyze on a third, or evening shift, or seek dialysis at another location.
+Absent approval of these stations, some patients-would be forced to dialyze on a third, or evening shift, or seek dialysis at another location.

 No patient should be forced to dialyze on the third, or evening shift.
 Dialysis is a difficult lifestyle.
-Couple that lifestyle with travel to the facility in winter months on rural roads and dialysis treatment becomes exceedingly challenging.
+However, couple that lifestyle with travel to the facility in winter months on rural roads and dialysis treatment becomes exceedingly challenging.